Carrickmacross with Magheracloone and Ardragh Group of Parishes

 Deriving

-the name refers to Daigh, the patron saint who was son of Cairell,
+name refers to Daigh, the patron saint who was son of Cairell, Bishop

-Bishop of Inniskeen.
+of Inniskeen.
 His festival days is the 18th August.
-For some
+For some hundreds

-hundreds of years the parish was appropriated by Louth Abbey.
-The
+of years the parish was appropriated by Louth Abbey.
+The present church

-present church was built on this ancient site in 1854.
-From 1902 it
+was built on this ancient site in 1854.
+From

-was joined with Killany and also with Donaghmoine in 1921. in 1953 it
+1902 it was joined with Killany and also with Donaghmoine in 1921. in

-was joined to Carrickmacross and was closed in 1970.
-This is one of
+1953 it was joined to Carrickmacross and was closed in 1970.
+This is

 tower.